unswexplains/unswexplains.github.io/4a4307cafd0a/content.md

 Similarly, analysing data can be remarkably helpful.
 But it requires skill, and if we don't do it carefully we can harm ourselves and others (for example, by jumping to false conclusions and acting on them).
 So, we take on responsibilities when we analyse data.

-We don't yet need a license to analyse data, but as the potential harms become more widely recognised, perhaps one day we will.
+We don't yet need a licence to analyse data, but as the potential harm becomes more widely recognised, perhaps one day we will.

 # Make sure you have permission to use the data